machi1990/quarkus-graphback-mongo/README.md

 This was an exercise I decided to kickstart my Learning Day that my company accorded to all employee.
 Combining my experiences in both of these frameworks was fun.
 1. It should be possible to make the data provider generic enough so that it work with any kind of business model and more than one business model.
 2. Extend the data provider with filtering capabilities
+3. Quarkus resources lifecycle management
-3. One possible paths that this may lead is to use the [Debezium Extension](https://debezium.io/documentation/reference/integrations/outbox.html) and use it to setup Graphback Subscriptions.
+4. One possible paths that this may lead is to use the [Debezium Extension](https://debezium.io/documentation/reference/integrations/outbox.html) and use it to setup Graphback Subscriptions.